AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/go-live.md

 * Document a way to reproduce the issue
 * Document the content the issue reproduces with
 * Log an issue through the AEM Support portal with the appropriate priority

+## What's Next {#what-is-next}

+Now that you have completed this part of the AEM Headless Developer Journey, you should:

+* Understand AEM Content Replication and Caching Basics.
+* Know how to configure the tooling required to simulate go live for your headless application.
+* Know how to secure and Scale your application before Launch.
+* Understand how to monitor Performance and Debug Issues.

+You should continue your AEM headless journey by next reviewing the document [Post Launch](post-launch.md) where you learn how to maintain your headless experience.

 ## Additional Resources {#additional-resources}